Gwalior Fort: History

-The exact period of Gwalior Fort's construction is uncertain.
-According to a local legend, the fort was built by a local king named Suraj Sen in 3 CE.
-He was cured of leprosy, when a sage named Gwalipa offered him the water from a sacred pond, which now lies within the fort.
-The grateful king constructed a fort, and named it after the sage.
-The sage bestowed the title Pal ("protector") upon the king, and told him that the fort would remain in his family's possession, as long as they bear this title.
-83 descendants of Suraj Sen Pal controlled the fort, but the 84th, named Tej Karan, lost it.
+According to a local legend, the fort was built by a local king named Suraj Sen. He was cured of leprosy, when a sage named Gwalipa offered him the water from a sacred pond, which now lies within the fort.
+The king later constructed a fort and named it after the sage.

 The inscriptions and monuments found within what is now the fort campus indicate that it may have existed as early as the beginning of the 6th century.
 A Gwalior inscription describes a sun temple built during the reign of the Huna emperor Mihirakula in 6th century.
-The Teli ka Mandir, now located within the fort, was built by the Gurjara-Pratiharas in the 9th century.

-The fort definitely existed by the 10th century, when it is first mentioned in the historical records.
-The Kachchhapaghatas controlled the fort at that time, most probably as feudatories of the Chandelas.
-From 11th century onwards, the Muslim dynasties attacked the fort several times.
+The fort definitely existed by the 8th century, when it is first mentioned in the historical records.
+From 11th century onwards, the Muslim dynasties attacked the fort.
 In 1022 CE, Mahmud of Ghazni besieged the fort for four days.
 According to Tabaqat-i-Akbari, he lifted the siege in return for a tribute of 35 elephants.
-Bahauddin Tourghil a senior slave of the Ghurid ruler Muhammad of Ghor captured the fort in 1196 after a long siege.
+Bahauddin Tourghil, a senior slave of the Ghurid ruler Muhammad of Ghor captured the fort in 1196 after a long siege.
 The Delhi Sultanate lost the fort for a short period before it was recaptured by Iltutmish in 1232 CE.

 In 1398, the fort came under the control of the Tomars.
 The most distinguished of the Tomar rulers was Maan Singh, who commissioned several monuments within the fort.
 The Delhi Sultan Sikander Lodi tried to capture the fort in 1505 but was unsuccessful.
 Another attack, by his son Ibrahim Lodi in 1516, resulted in Maan Singh's death.
 The Tomars ultimately surrendered the fort to the Delhi Sultanate after a year-long siege.